electronicayciencia/esp8266-learning/esp_bus/README.md

-# Tests
+# EMT_BUS

-Project to try new things.
+Project to show in a LCD how long until the bus arrives.
+Using *EMT Madrid MobilityLabs* as data source.